scroll-tech/zkevm-circuits/docs/Tx_Circuit.md

 - correctness of `msg_hash` if `tx_type` is `L1Msg`: lookup to RLP table;
 - tx signature via ECDSA done correctly and caller address recovered from ECDSA signature correctly: lookup to sig table;
 - correct transition behavior of tx id, cum_num_txs and call_data_length etc. .
-- some basic constraints such as boolean for some indicator variables etc. .
+- some basic constraints, such as boolean for some indicator variables etc. .

 ## Circuit Layout and Design

 Each transaction's data fields except calldata are listed row-by-row according to tx_tag ([`TxFieldTag`]), then followed by padding txs.
-After that, each tx's variable-length calldata are listed byte-by-byte (one row per byte).
+After that, each tx's variable-length calldata are listed byte by byte (one row per byte).
 This design of order is mainly because of variable length feature of tx's calldata.

-Based on the corresponding tx_tag, lookup to different tables maybe triggered.
+Based on the corresponding tx_tag, lookup to different tables may be triggered.
 Tx Circuit uses columns `LookupCondition::xx` to determine the kind of lookup if the current row needs to.

 Some boolean columns are used to reduce the degree of constraint system, such as `is_tag_block_num`, `is_calldata`, `is_caller_address`, `is_chain_id`, `is_l1_msg`.